SharePoint Online: How to Set Permissions to Add But Not Delete?

 sharepoint add to list but not delete

-5. Remove “Delete items” and “Delete versions” permissions from it, Click on Create to save the new permission level.
+5. Remove these three permissions, “Delete items”, “Delete versions”, and “Use Remote Interfaces” from it.
+Click on Create to save the new permission level.
 You can also uncheck “Edit” related permissions to restrict users from editing list items.

 sharepoint list permissions add but not delete